LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Cycles, cocycles and chirotopes

 \begin{lemma} Cocycle maps of families of two disjoint convex bodies are one-to-one. \end{lemma}

-We are now ready to prove that the duality map is compatible with the isomorphism relations on families of convex bodies and on arrangements of double pseudolines, and induces a one-to-one (and onto) correspondence between their quotient sets.
-This means, for example, that the bitangent cocycles

-of the configuration of three convex bodies depicted at the left bottom part of Figure~\ref{FinalThrCocyclesMap} is a coding of the isomorphism class of the dual arrangement of the configuration.
+We are now ready to prove that the map that assigns to an indexed configuration of oriented convex bodies the isomorphism class of its dual arrangement is compatible with the isomorphism relation on families of convex bodies, and that the quotient map is one-to-one (and onto).
+This means, for example, that the signatures $ \{1 \ptg \overline{2} \ptg \overline{3} \ptg\}$, $\{1 \ptg \overline{3} \ptg 2 \ptg\}$,$\{1 \ptg 2\ptg 3 \ptg\}$, $\{1 \ptg 3\ptg \overline{2} \ptg\}$ of the bitangent cocycles of the configuration of three convex bodies depicted at the bottom left of Fig.~\ref{FinalThrCocyclesMap} is a coding of the isomorphism class of the dual arrangement of the configuration.